ddadaal/yaarxiv/api/README.md

 # Development

-After modifying any APIs, run `npm run compile` to generate data schema based on the `Schema` interface.
+After modifying any API, run `npm run compile` to generate data schema based on the `Schema` interface.